Depression, Anxiety, Relationship Distress and Couples

 Director of Research, Kovler Scholar, The Family Institute at Northwestern University

-Assistant Clinical Professor, Department of Psychology
+Clinical Associate Professor, Department of Psychology

 The strong links between relationship distress, depression, and anxiety, along with limitations in current theory, research, and intervention, point to the need for a comprehensive, integrated system of interpersonal assessment, diagnosis, and treatment.
 This project, directed by Dr. Lynne Knobloch-Fedders, applies interpersonal theory to the study of couples in which one partner suffers from depression or anxiety.
 The goal of this research is to develop a more comprehensive system of assessment, intervention, and outcome evaluation.